-Join Ben Long for an in-depth discussion in this video The Info button, part of Shooting with the Nikon D7000.
+Join Ben Long for an in-depth discussion in this video The Info button, part of Nikon D7000 Essential Training.

 Should be dawning on you now that your D7000 has a lot of features and options.…If I press the Info button on the back of the camera I get this really nice display here.…First of all on the top, I get at an exact duplicate of what I see in my…top mounted LCD screen.…So I have got my shutter speed and aperture, ISO, focus modes all of that…stuff, everything that I would see up here in the exact same layout can be seen back here.…This is really handy when you're working on a tripod and maybe you can't see the…top of the camera or you don't want to have to bend and twist and can torque…around to be able see it, you can just bring this us up right here and see…exactly where your camera is at.…